Emily Lindsay, PhD, is lead author of an uber-important scientific paper on how to mitigate loneliness through mindfulness and acceptance training.

 Well, that's what Peter Bregman and I claim in our provocative book of that title.

-What we really mean is, you can help the people around you make behavioral changes in their own best interests.
+What we really mean is, you can bring out the best in the people around you.
 If you think you're powerless to help people change, it's because you've been going about it the wrong way.

 Discover our straightforward, replicable process here: You Can Change Other People.